EricssonResearch/scott-eu/doc/architecture.md

 The _sandbox architecture_, which will be presented in the next section, builds on top of the _reference architecture_.
-The reference architecture (see figure above) is built around 2 layers: device/service layer and integration layer.
+The reference architecture (see figure above) is built around 2 layers: device/service layer and adaptation (or integration) layer.
 The former includes any kinds of services and devices that can use virtually any kind of technology.
 The latter includes service adaptors and digital twins to integrate the sandbox in a technology-agnotic way.